kscripting/kscript/README.md

 println("Parsed script arguments are: \n" + doArgs)
 ```

-`kscript` will read dependencies from all lines in a script that start with `//DEPS` (if any).
+`kscript` will read dependencies from all lines in a script that start with `@file:DependsOn` (if any).
 Multiple dependencies can
 be split by comma, space or semicolon.

 ### Configure the runtime  with `@file:KotlinOptions`